 Honeywell has approximately 1,300 manufacturing, research, and sales offices and facilities; more than 40% of its products are manufactured in Asia and Europe, and the US represents about 60% of sales.
 Other key international markets are Canada and Latin America.

-For all its segments Honeywell is focusing on several issues and initiatives, including expanding in such emerging area as China, India, Eastern Europe, Latin America, and the Middle East; managing raw material costs through hedging; staying alert for liquidity issues among suppliers and customers; and controlling costs related to asbestos and environmental matters.
-Honeywell's strategy for this growth includes both acquisitions and the divestiture of under-performing units.
+For all its segments Honeywell is focusing on several issues and initiatives, including expanding in such emerging area as China, India, Eastern Europe, Latin America, and the Middle East; managing raw material costs through hedging; staying alert for liquidity issues among suppliers and customers; and controlling costs related to asbestos and environmental matters.Over the last few years it has launched new facilities in China, Malaysia, and India.